cryptape/ckb-transaction-cobuild-poc/README.md

 # ckb-typed-message(PoC)
-This project is a proof of concept that aims to demonstrate how to adopt typed messages (similar to EIP-712) in scripts.
+This project is a proof of concept that aims to demonstrate how to adopt typed messages (similar to EIP-712) in CKB scripts.
 It also includes extended witnesses to simplify signing and DApp interoperability.

 ## Build